-To develop a culture of collaboration and partnership between agencies, organisations, communities and individuals to deliver community well- being to the District
+To develop a culture of collaboration and partnership between agencies, organisations, communities and individuals to deliver community well-being to the District

 Rationale This group of activities is concerned with those activities where collaboration and partnerships can deliver more benefits than individual action alone.
-Significant negative effects on the local community No significant negative effects have been identified for this group of activities Contribution to community Healthy and resilient communities outcomes Partnership with iwi Prosperous economy Major aspect of the service 1.
-The number of visits and unique visits to www.visitrangitikei.nz for statement of service provision 2.
-Number of building consents, and total number of residential dwellings provision 3.
-Number of Youth Council meetings per annum - seven 4.
-Timing of self-assessment when the Emergency Operations Centre is activated and of continued civil defence training exercises.
+Significant negative effects on the local community No significant negative effects have been identified for this group of activities.
+Contribution to community outcomes Healthy and resilient communities Partnership with iwi Prosperous economy Major aspect of the service for statement of service provision The number of visits and unique visits to www.visitrangitikei.nz Number of building consents, and total number of residential dwellings Number of Youth Council meetings per annum - seven Timing of self-assessment when the Emergency Operations Centre is activated and of continued civil defence training exercises.